mrisher/webxr-reference/webxr-device-api/glossary.md

   <dt id="stage">stage</dt>
   <dd>A room-scale frame of reference in which the coordinates' origin is implied to be the center of the room at floor level.</dd>
-  <dd>A bounded, floor-level play space that a user can be expected to safely move within.
+  <dd>A bounded, floor-level play space that a viewer can be expected to safely move within.
 Some AR/VR platforms refer to this as "room scale", or "standing space".</dd>

   <dt>standing space</dt>
   <dd>See <a href="#stage">stage</a>.</dd>